 The process begins with the vision that has been provided by the Columbus Action Group and we are building on the work that has already been done in the community over the past three years.
 It is important to keep the Project focused on those specific recommendations and scope.
 The first task is to gather and condense the content generated by our outreach efforts relative to the two specific issues from the community, and particularly from the Stakeholder Groups, regarding oppression and contributions.
-OHA will distribute, accumulate, sort and record the responses.
+The Commission will distribute, accumulate, sort and record the responses.

 The community will be asked to provide (in as few words as possible – single words or short phrases) examples of oppression that were/are experienced by their Stakeholder Group.
 All information provided will be recorded.
 Similarly, they will be asked to provide words/short phrases that represent the contributions to our community by those Stakeholder Groups, and all of that information will be recorded as well.

 People who want to offer their ideas of what they hope to see in the park or what the “Feature Element(s)” should be, or what it should be called, or how the park should/could be used may do so by sending their ideas to the heritage Park Advisory Commission at heritageparksyracuse.org and we will record all of those ideas, and take them into consideration as well.